Onyx808/Wordpress-Installer/README.md

 `mv Wordpress-Installer/wp.sh /usr/local/bin/`

+Edit line 25 and point it to your webroot

+`cd /your/path/to/webroot`

 Then ran the command **wp.sh** and follow the instructions on screen, have your database username and password handy.
 Enjoy!